 Adequate community involvement and representation are important to overcoming and identifying impediments to fair housing or other factors that may restrict access to housing.
 Decisions regarding housing development in a community are typically made by the City Council or Board of Supervisors, and Planning Commission.
 The Council members are elected officials and answer to the constituents.
 Planning Commissioners are residents often appointed by the Council or the Board of Supervisors and serve an advisory role to the elected officials.
 In addition to the City Council, Board of Supervisors, and Planning Commission, most jurisdictions have appointed commissions, committees, and task forces to address specific issues.
-Seniors commissions are most typical; however, few jurisdictions have a housing task force that oversees housing-related matters.
+Seniors commissions are most typical; however, few jurisdictions have commissions that address the needs of the disabled or families with children, or have a housing task force that oversees housing-related matters.